-A. Resident Agreement
+a) Resident Agreement

-When you made an application for housing and paid the \$225 housing deposit, you also completed a UIW Housing Contract.
+When you made an application for housing and paid the \$225 housing deposit, you also completed a UIW Occupancy Agreement.
 By signing the bottom of the form either electronically or physically, you indicated that you would live in the housing assigned by the University.
 In addition, your signature indicates to the Department of Residence Life and Housing Operations that you read the conditions of the agreement and will abide by those conditions.
 Copies of the Terms of the University Housing/Board Agreement are available in the offices of the Department of Residence Life and Housing Operations.

-B. Meningitis Vaccination Requirement
+b) Meningitis Vaccination Requirement

-Documentation must be submitted by emailing admissiondocs@uiwtx.edu.
+Documentation must be submitted via e-mail to healthsvcs@uiwtx.edu, by fax (210-829-3125) or by bringing them in to Health Services.
 Immunization must have been administered within the last five years and at least ten days prior to check-in.
 Residents 22 years of age or older are exempt from this requirement.

-C. Room Reservation Procedures for Currently Enrolled Student Residents
+c) Procedures for Currently Enrolled Student Residents